 More information will be announced mid-2020.

-Our new online directory will list local products containing recycled content to help state and local government procurers and buyers review and access recycled content products.
+Our new online directory lists local products containing recycled content to provide state and local government procurers and buyers easy access to suppliers and product options.

 Buy Recycled aims to provide options to achieve positive environmental outcomes and support organisational sustainability goals.

 Access the directory now to consider products for upcoming purchasing and infrastructure projects.